mschulkind/cordova-true-native-ios/README.markdown

   Instagram demo in the Example app makes use of this.

 * **GridCell layout** To help the layout of the controls and views, a GridCell layout engine is provide.
-See the example app and (source code)[cordova-true-native-ios/blob/master/CoffeeScripts/grid\_cell\_control.coffee] for more details.
+See the example app and [source code](cordova-true-native-ios/blob/master/CoffeeScripts/grid\_cell\_control.coffee) for more details.

 * **Android support** Full android support is planned as the next major